apache/parquet-format/CONTRIBUTING.md

 The general steps for adding features to the format are as follows:

-1. Discuss changes on the developer mailing list (dev@parquet.apache.org).
-   Often times it is helpful to link to a draft pull request to make the discussion concrete.
+1. Design/scoping: The goal of this phase is to identify design goals of a feature and provide some demonstration that the feature meets those goals.
+This phase starts with a discussion of changes on the developer mailing list (dev@parquet.apache.org).
+Depending on the scope and goals of the feature the it can be useful to provide additional artifacts as part of a discussion.
+The artifacts can include a design docuemnt, a draft pull request to make the discussion concrete and/or an prototype implementation to demostrate the viability of implementation.
 This step is complete when there is lazy consensus.
 Part of the consensus is whether it is sufficient to provide two working implementations as outlined in step 2, or if demonstration of the feature with a downstream query engine is necessary to justify the feature (e.g. demonstrate performance improvements in the Apache Arrow C++ Dataset library, the Apache DataFusion query engine, or any other open source engine).

-2. Once a change has lazy consensus, two implementations of the feature demonstrating interopability must also be provided.
+2. Completeness: The goal of this phase is to ensure the feature is viable, there is no ambiguity in its specification by demonstrating compatibility between implementations.
+Once a change has lazy consensus, two implementations of the feature demonstrating interopability must also be provided.
 One implementation MUST be [`parquet-java`](http://github.com/apache/parquet-java).
 It is preferred that the second implementation be